 Nothing cools down oil faster than wet stuff being added to it.
 Rather than working towards searing your meat, the energy from the hot oil ends up getting used to evaporate excess moisture.
 The dryer your meat before it goes in the pan, the better.
 I press my salmon fillets firmly between paper towels before I transfer it to the pan skin side down.

 Perfect Salmon Tip 3: Hold On Tight—She's A Fighter!

-To counteract this problem, I use a flexible metal fish spatula to hold the filets firmly in place as their bottom layers cook.
+To counteract this problem, I use a flexible metal fish spatula to hold the fillets firmly in place as their bottom layers cook.
 This is of utmost importance during the first minute or two of cooking.
-After that, the filets shape will be set and they will continue to cook evenly.
+After that, the fillets' shape will be set, and they will continue to cook evenly.